Menu

 Collective Worship

-Collective worship is held daily with all children coming together as a school community in our school hall, except for the Key Stage collective worship on a Thursday.
-Collective worship is carefully planned by school staff and led by our Collective Worship Team.
-Our collective worship is designed to be inclusive and inviting to people of Christian faith, other faiths and no faith.
+At Nacton, we call collective worship 'our gathering time.'
+This is held daily with all children coming together as a school community in our school hall, except for when we meet together in our classes.
+Our gatherings are carefully planned and led.
+They are designed to be inclusive and inviting to people of Christian faith, other faiths and no faith.

 Our collective worship consists of 4 stages: